Choose what is best for your business

 A good freight forwarder goes through a selection process before adding a new company to its transportation suppliers’ list.
 The criteria used to evaluate suitable carriers rely on how long the company has existed; their reputation in the marketplace; and their cargo liability insurance.
 This process guarantees that your valuable merchandise will be in good hands at all times and therefore arrive safely to your customers.

 In addition, a freight forwarder offers additional cargo insurance.
 The carrier’s cargo liability is often not enough to cover the value of your precious merchandise; if loss or damage occurs, you’d better have additional cargo insurance.

 There are all kinds of freight forwarders in the market and some of these are specialized.
 Depending on the type of cargo you need to transport, or the region you are shipping to or from, sometimes using a specialized freight forwarder is necessary.

 Imagine you need to ship an oversize cargo to Mexico by ground and that your current freight forwarder handles mainly air and ocean freight from the Middle East.
 Would you rather entrust your project to them or a freight forwarder specializing in ground transportation of oversize shipments to and from Mexico?
 An easy question!

 If you agree that using a freight forwarder would save time, money and avoid potential problems, there are different options for finding the right provider.
 A good idea is to obtain references from other companies similar to yours.
-Sometimes looking at reviews in Google can also help, or like in our case, some freight forwarders show reviews from their customers on their websites.
+Sometimes looking at reviews in Google can also help.
+Reliable freight forwarders usually directly show these reviews from their customers on their websites.
 Just make sure that the reviews are authentic and that they come from a reliable source.